Skip to content

 Will the transfer change the terms and conditions of my account(s)?

-From 1 May 2025 there will be changes to your terms and conditions to reflect a change to the legal entity that provides your account(s), this will change from Sainsbury’s Bank to NatWest.
+On 1 May 2025 we made changes to your terms and conditions to reflect a change to the legal entity that provides your account(s), which changed from Sainsbury’s Bank to NatWest.

-The following changes will be made to any agreement you have with Sainsbury’s Bank, that is transferring to NatWest, from 1 May 2025.
+The following changes were made to any agreement you have with Sainsbury’s Bank, that is transferring to NatWest.

 All references to:

-- “Sainsbury’s Bank plc” will change to “National Westminster Bank Public Limited Company”
+• “Sainsbury’s Bank plc” changed to “National Westminster Bank Public Limited Company”

-From 1 May 2025 any reference to Sainsbury’s Bank’s address and contact details for serving legal notices in your agreement(s), will change to NatWest’s registered address as detailed above.
+Any reference to Sainsbury’s Bank’s address and contact details for serving legal notices in your agreement(s), has changed to NatWest’s registered address as detailed above.
 You’ll find more information about serving legal notices at sainsburysbank.co.uk/transfer-scheme in the complaints, disputes and claims section.

-To make sure we can continue to service your account(s) until they move on to NatWest systems, expected towards the end of 2025, there will also be a temporary change to your terms and conditions if they contain any restrictions on a third party servicing your account(s).
-These restrictions will not apply from 1 May 2025 until 3 months after we stop servicing your account(s) on behalf of NatWest.
+To make sure we can continue to service your account(s) until they move on to NatWest systems, expected towards the end of 2025, there has also been a temporary change to your terms and conditions if they contain any restrictions on a third party servicing your account(s).
+These restrictions no longer apply until 3 months after we stop servicing your account(s) on behalf of NatWest.

-There will be no other immediate changes to the terms and conditions of your account(s) on 1 May 2025.
+There will be no other immediate changes to the terms and conditions of your account(s).
 This includes interest rate(s).
 Although interest rates on savings accounts won’t change as a result of the transfer, they may change for other reasons, for example to reflect any movements in the Bank of England base interest rate.
-Any proposed changes to be made to your account(s) in the future, will be made by NatWest after 1 May 2025, and you’ll be given at least 60 days’ notice.
+Any proposed changes to be made to your account(s) in the future, will be made by NatWest, and you’ll be given at least 60 days’ notice.

 You’ll find more information about some of the proposed changes to your account(s) when they move on to NatWest’s systems, expected towards the end of 2025, in the ‘What will happen when my account(s) move to NatWest systems?’ section further down this page and at sainsburysbank.co.uk/transfer-scheme